 - Sunset Commission meets again to consider and vote on recommendations

-The full Legislature considers Sunset recommendations and makes final determinations.
+The Texas Legislature considers Sunset's recommendations and makes final decisions.

 - Sunset bill on an agency is drafted and filed

-- Sunset bills go through normal bill processes
+- Sunset bills go through normal legislative process

 - The Senate and the House conduct committee hearings and debate the bill